 Decreased nerve growth factor upregulation is a mechanism for reduced mechanical hyperalgesia after the second bout of exercise in rats

-Two articles on PainSci cite Urai 2013: 1.
+Two pages on PainSci cite Urai 2013: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Massage Does Not Reduce Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.